 If you've not received this or you've misplaced it, email:

 Your school principal must approve the funding application before it's submitted.
 The principal needs to enter their full name and date on the form’s coversheet, to confirm that an English language programme for the students named in the application is in place and that the information is accurate.

 Once the principal has approved, email your completed ESOL funding application to:

 1. The completed ESOL funding application forms (for new students), including your school principal’s approval on the coversheet.

 2. Your school’s updated status list in Excel format (for existing students)

-We will inform your school of the ESOL funding allocation and email an updated status list of funded students approximately 5 weeks after applications close..
+We'll inform your school of the ESOL funding allocation and email an updated status list of funded students approximately 5 weeks after applications close.